5) Automatic Differentiation

 ND is an approach for estimating the derivative of a function using values of the function at different points.
 So, if one is interesed in knowing \(\frac{df}{dx}\) at \(x=0\), one can evaluate \(f(0)\) and \(f(\delta)\), where \(\delta\) is some small value, and estimate the derivative as \(\frac{f(\delta) - f(0)}{\delta}\).
 This simple approach is called a finite difference and we already made use of it in the second lesson in this series to investigate the discontinuity problem.
 The downside to this approach is that, as the dimensionality of \(x\) grows, one must evaluate increasingly more function values in order to get a gradient estimate.
 Nevertheless, with some clever tricks, this can be a viable approach for differentiating a rasterization pipeline when AD is not an option.
 This paper describes an approach which uses only numerical differentiation to perform inverse rendering.
 While the approach works and may be useful when using AD is not an option, the gradients produced are still noisy due to the problem of dimensionality.

 Finally, we have AD.
 AD uses the fact that most complicated functions that need to be derived are composed of much simpler elementary operations like addition and multiplication.
 Knowing the derivatives of the elementary operations allows one to construct the derivative of a composite function using the chain rule.
-Importantly, the construction of a derivative function in this way is something that can be done by a computer without needing to convert the original function into any sort of symbolic representation.
+Importantly, the construction of a derivative function in this way is something that can be done by a computer operating on the source code representation.
 Taichi, and many other AD systems, use an approach called source code transformation.
 This means that a compiler processes a function that has been marked as needing a derivative, and generates code for the derivative function automatically.
 Therefore, so long as one plays by the rules of the AD system, any function implemented in code can be derived with little to no effort by the programmer.
 Furthermore, the derivative computation is efficient and scales well with the dimensionality of the variables (more on this later).
 AD has become the most popular approach to computing derivatives in most areas of machine learning.

 Jacobians and Vector Products